 As political strategist and policy adviser to a would-be candidate for Governor of Texas.
 I helped develop the platform and strategic initiatives.
 Though the candidate was too late in entering the race, he is continuing his campaign as candidate for Texas office, and I remain as strategist and platform adviser.

-And OK, Yes, I spent a number of years as a full-time spook and a few more as a contractor.
+And OK, Yes, I spent several years as a full-time spook and a few more as a contractor.
 Happy now?